 Took the sliding door off and put a couple of little shelves there instead, using off cuts from the worktops.

-Built some cheap plywood shelves for our mugs using off cuts from another project and some cheap white brackets from our local hardware store- about £6 total
+Built some cheap plywood shelves for our mugs using off cuts from another project and some cheap white brackets from our local hardware store- about £6 total, and bring me so much joy to display my treasured mugs!

 Replaced the light fitting with a vintage shade- £10